-Information about Family Weekend 2015 will be updated soon.
+Information about Family Weekend 2015 will be updated in August.
 See below to review last year's event, and check out the university-wide website at utaustinfamilyweekend.com for info and registration.

 Saturday, 8:30 a.m.– Noon